Connecticut Arrest Records and Warrant Search

 Inmate records for Connecticut can be found with the Department of Corrections.
 The state’s network of prisons and jails hold inmates who have been convicted of criminal offenses as well as those who are awaiting trial and/or sentencing.
 Through a prisoner check, you can find out about all the inmates who are currently lodged in the correctional facilities across the state.
 However, the DOC cannot offer details on federal prisoners.
 Using the online tool offered by the agency is a simple yet effective and free approach to finding arrest records and information on criminal history.
 While conducting the inquiry, you should understand that the information in the database is regularly and frequently updated, so the status of a prisoner can change very quickly.
 Fortunately, you will find out about offenders who are being considered for release on parole or probation.

-To find jail records online, you can use the website of the DOC at http://www.ctinmateinfo.state.ct.us/ will need the first and the last name of the inmate to launch the inquiry.
+To find jail records online, you can use the website of the DOC at ctinmateinfo.state.ct.us will need the first and the last name of the inmate to launch the inquiry.
 You could also use the DOC number of the prisoner if you have this information and his/her date of birth to narrow down the results.
-After inserting the required information, simply click on search to access the results.
+After inserting the required information, click search to access the results.
 You can also seek prisoner related data in person or by writing to the DOC at the Public Information Office, 24 Wolcott Hill Road, Wethersfield, CT 06109.

 Who can search for arrest records and warrants in CT?